ErpNetDocs/winclient/introduction/barcode-commands/fast-commands.md

 ### Quantity commands:

-- *, which resets the entered quantity.
+- * /- resets the entered quantity.
 - q*, where ‘q’ is a number i.e. 1, 10, 50, 500..:</br>

     - q* adds the entered number (q) to the current value of the **Barcode** panel’s *Quantity* field.</br>